Lucian Sânmărtean: Return to Gloria Bistrița

-After he became a free agent, Sânmărtean started training by himself in Bistrița.
+After Sânmărtean became a free agent, Sânmărtean started training by himself in Bistrița.
 On 8 January 2009, he began training with Gloria Bistrița's first team and on 25 February, he signed a short-term contract with his former team.
 He made his first appearance in his second spell for the club in a league match against Rapid București on 1 March, coming on as a substitute and being handed the no. 10 shirt.
 On 10 April, Sânmărtean assisted Gloria's first, in a 2–2 draw against CFR Cluj.
 It was his first assist, since his return to Gloria.
 On 23 May, he played his 100 match in Liga I for Gloria Bistriţa.
 In July, Steaua expressed its interest in the Romanian playmaker, but the disagreement over the player's wage, persuaded him to extend his contract with Gloria.

 On 19 September, Sănmărtean scored his first goal since December 2004, in a league match against Ceahlăul Piatra Neamț.
 Following Florin Halagian's appointment, he was given the captain's armband.
 On 4 October, he obtained his first point since his captain appointment, leading his team to a 1–1 draw against Steaua București.
 On 3 December, following a conflict with the team's manager Halagian, Gloria Bistriţa released Sănmărtean.